2atharva21/weather-analysis-project_1/README.md

 Since model files like .dll required by XGBoost exceed GitHub's 100MB file size limit, Git LFS is used to track and store these large files.

-To set up Git LFS:

-Install Git LFS from here.

-Run git lfs install to initialize LFS in your local repository.

-Track large files with the command:

-git lfs track "*.dll"

-Usage

-Run the weather data analysis:

-python source/analyze_weather.py

-Train the machine learning models:

-python source/train_model.py

-Use the trained models:

-The models are saved in the models/ directory.

-Load and use them for predictions by loading the saved .json (XGBoost) or .pkl (Random Forest) files.

-License

-This project is licensed under the MIT License.
-See the LICENSE file for more information.

-This is your full `README.md` file with detailed explanations about the weather analysis project, including all aspects of the project’s structure, data handling, machine learning models, and usage instructions.
-You can copy and paste it into your project’s `README.md`.
-Let me know if you need anything else!